bollu/timi/README.md

 rewriting is _essential_ to this evaluation.
 It allows the dumped stack to get the output of the execution of `I 3`.

+The stack now has one element `1`.
+Nothing is left to be evaluated.
+So, we know that the value of `(I 1)` is `1`.

-Now that there is a `1` on the stack, there is nothing more to evaluate on the stack.
-However, there is still a stack in the Dump which we bring back as the stack.
+We have the rest of the computation in the Dump which we bring back.

 ```
 *** ITERATION: 7